 Snohomish County purchased the property in 1968 from the Leckie family, who had operated Leckie's Resort on the site between 1925 and 1960.
-The original resort offered a a beautiful shallow water swimming beach, a dock, a small store, rental boats, canoes, tent camping, and a few very rustic cabins.
-Development of the county park began in the early 1970's.
+The original resort offered a beautiful shallow water swimming beach, a dock, a small store, rental boats, canoes, tent camping and a few very rustic cabins.
+Development of the county park began in the early 1970s.

-In the 1940's the Leckies planted 8 fir trees near the beach creating the "wedding circle" as a spot for their daughter's wedding ceremony.
-As it turned out, she did not get married in the circle but grandson Gary Leckie did in 2008.
+In the 1940s, the Leckies planted eight fir trees near the beach creating the "wedding circle" as a spot for their daughter's wedding ceremony.
+As it turned out, she did not get married in the circle, but their grandson Gary Leckie did in 2008.

-In 2014, funding through a Conservation Futures grant enabled the purchase of additional land, expanding the park from 38 acres to nearly 195 acres.
+In 2014, funding through a Conservation Futures grant enabled the purchase of additional land, which expanded the park from 38 acres to nearly 195 acres.

-Parking All vehicles in day use parking must display a parking permit.
+All vehicles in the day-use parking lot must display a parking permit.
 Please note the following:

 - Take care when making a fee machine selection.
 The fee machine also accepts payment for campsites